Alerovere/CoastSat.Venice/README.md

 :white_check_mark: If you completed the steps above, you are ready to start using CoastSat.Venice!
 Open a Jupyter notebook and run the file **"Extract_Shorelines_Tide.ipynb"**.

+## How to use
+CoastSat.Venice is organised in different notebooks that will need to be run in cascade for everything to work properly.

+1. **Calculate_Tides.ipynb**: Extract tides from the FES 2022 tidal model.
+Requires subscription to AVISO+ and download of the FES tidal model.
+2. **Extract_Shorelines_Tide.ipynb.ipynb**: Use CoastSat functions to download Landsat and Sentinel data, calculate shoreline trands and extract slopes.
+Requires a Google Earth Engine account.
+3. **Download_Wave_Data.ipynb**: Downlaod wave data from the Copernicus Marine data hub.
+Requires subscription to the Copernicus Marine Service

 ## References and Datasets